ibm-cloud-docs/speech-to-text/models-large-speech-language.md

 #### Best practices
 {: #models-lsm-parameter-best-practices}

+Follow these best practices to ensure effective parameter tuning and consistent results when working with large speech models:

-- Always test with representative audio samples when tuning parameters
+- Always test with representative audio samples when tuning parameters.
-- Ensure consistent input formats when comparing results
+- Ensure consistent input formats when comparing results.
+- Parameters work consistently across platform versions, but results may vary based on your environment and input data.
-- For timeout-related issues, prioritize tuning `sad_module` and `end_of_phrase_silence_time`
+- For timeout-related issues, prioritize tuning `sad_module` and `end_of_phrase_silence_time`.
-- For deletion-related issues, prioritize tuning `sad_module` and `speech_detector_sensitivity`
+- For deletion-related issues, prioritize tuning `sad_module` and `speech_detector_sensitivity`.